 Navigating the line between confident and doubting, self-assurance, and stroking your own ego is not easy.
 For many of us, confidence is false.
 We project a confident exterior only to feel sometimes crippling self-doubt on the inside.

 But being quietly confident in yourself is the key to living your life to the fullest.
-So, learning to develop self-confidence can have a considerable impact on your life.
-But how do you improve your confidence?
-Why is self-confidence important?
-And how do you make sure you aren't overly cocky?
+So, learning to develop high confidence can have a considerable impact on your life.

 What is confidence?